ShuvroWritesCode/open-notes/README.md

 # Open Note

-A simple, sleek, and secure browser-based note-taking app with AI to make digital note-taking more efficient.
+A basic, functional, and AI-enabled note-taking app for the browser.
+No fluff, just straightforward digital notes with minimal distractions.

 ## Project Structure